AdarshSR28/Age-In-Minutes/README.md

 # Age-In-Minutes

-A basic beginner app to covert your Age into Minutes
+A basic beginner app to convert your Age into Minutes